apache/incubator-spot/README.md

 ### **Merge approval**

 * [Create an Issue](https://github.com/Open-Network-Insight/open-network-insight/issues).
-For issue creation guidelines and how to create an issue for ONI please go to: [How to create an Issue](ISSUES.md) organization.
+For issue creation guidelines and how to create an issue for Apache Spot please go to: [How to create an Issue](ISSUES.md) organization.
 ### **Commit Guidelines**
 * Bug fixes should be a single commit.